deltachat/deltachat-pages/en/gdpr-website.md

 We use the interface Postorius for the mailing software GNU Mailman to operate the mailing list.
 The software is run on our servers.

-The privacy policy for GNU Mailman can be found [here](https://list.org/privacy.html).
+The privacy policy for GNU Mailman can be found under [https://list.org/privacy.html](https://list.org/privacy.html).

 ## 6. Social media appearance